tessercat/daoistic-book/book.md

 drawing when there's not enough.

 Since the universal way
-takes from the rich
+takes the extra
-and gives to the poor,
-the human way is unnatural
-because it takes from the poor and serves the rich.
+and puts it where there's not enough, the human way is unnatural because it takes from the poor and serves the rich.

-Who among us is capable
-of having riches,
-but has what it takes
+How can we have plenty
-to receive what the universe offers?
+and share what the universe offers?

-Only those of us on the road.
+Only by following the way.

 So the wise take but don't keep it, build but don't stay there,